kkurian/digitalocean/README.md

         'region_id': 4})
     < {'status': 'OK', 'droplet': {'size_id': 66, ...}}

 Features:

-    - Lazily creates a single SSL connection used for all requests.
+- lazily creates a single SSL connection used for all requests
-    - Can be used as the expression in a 'with' statement.
+- can be used as the expression in a 'with' statement
-    - Closes the SSL connection upon deletion of the instance or, when used as an expression in a 'with' statement, upon exiting the 'with' statement
+- automatically retries/reconnects

+Credits:

+This module was inspired by, and includes remnants of, a Gist by Brad Conte (https://gist.github.com/B-Con/6431500).
+Thank you!